mdlndr/ESD_thermotrace/README.md

 ```
 jupyter notebook
 ```
-Open the notebook *ESD_thermotrace.ipynb* in the browser window, you're good to go!
+Open the notebook *ESD_thermotrace_1.ipynb* in the browser window, you're good to go!

 Press **SHIFT+ENTER** to run the current cell